Literary Inspired

 Q3: How often should I reassess my book’s categories?

-Q4: Are there any categories I should avoid?
+Q4: Are there categories to avoid?

-Q5: Can changing categories affect my book’s sales rank?
+Q5: Can changing categories affect sales rank?